Ada-Developers-Academy/core-unit-2/api-1-setup-read/intro-to-flask.md

   - Logging
 - A tutorial
 - Information about testing Flask apps
-- The [detailed API reference](https://flask.palletsprojects.com/en/1.1.x/#api-reference), which contains documentation on objects and functions defined by Flask
+- The [detailed API reference](https://flask.palletsprojects.com/en/3.0.x/#api-reference), which contains documentation on objects and functions defined by Flask

-_Note: Written in March 2021_
+_Note: Updated in April 2024_

 ### !callout-info